behnambagheri/paste-gram/README.md

 `paste-gram` is a lightweight Fish plugin that sends any input (either text or a file) to your Telegram bot using the Bot API.
 You can pipe output from other commands or pass messages/files directly.
 Perfect for quick remote sharing, logging, or personal note-taking!

+### 🚀 New in v1.1.0
+- Files over 50MB are now automatically compressed using `tar.gz`.
+- Compressed files are split into 49MB chunks and sent in sequence.
+- Compatible with both Linux and macOS.
+- Enhanced HTML-based captions include hostname, last command, and absolute path.

 ---

 ## ✨ Features